 - Romans 6:5, "For if we have become united with Him in the likeness of His death, certainly we shall be also in the likeness of His resurrection."

 - This is talking about us being baptized "into death" (v.
 4) and crucified with Christ (v.
 6).
 Christ is our representative; and when he died, we were in him (1 Corinthians 15:22, Federal Headship).
 Therefore, we were crucified with Christ.
 This is how we are united with him in the likeness of his death.

 - Philippians 2:7 "but emptied Himself, taking the form of a bond-servant, and being made in the likeness of men."

 - The context is the incarnation of The Word.
-We have to understand that when it is talking about Jesus Christ emptying himself, it is talking about The Word (John 1:1,14) that became flesh.
-Technically speaking, Jesus (the human) did not exist until the incarnation, with the conception where the preincarnate Word entered the womb of Mary, was united with the human nature in the single person of Christ (hypostatic union).
+We have to understand that when it is talking about Jesus Christ emptying himself, it is talking about The Word (John 1:1, 14) that became flesh.
+Technically speaking, Jesus (the human) did not exist until the incarnation and with the conception where the preincarnate Word entered the womb of Mary and was united with the human nature in the single person of Christ (hypostatic union).
 The Word was made in the likeness of men.
 So, Jesus was made in the likeness of men in that sense.

 The word "green" can mean young, naive, sick, envious, fresh, color, etc., depending on context.
 Let's look at three sentences that deal with Mike in relation to Bob.

 - Mike is green after eating at Bob's house. (sick)

 - Mike is green after seeing Bob's house. (envy)

 - Mike is green after painting at Bob's house. (color)